Discover Kenya!

 traders on the coast in the first century AD.
 One of the country’s two official languages, Kiswahili, has both Bantu and

 Arabic origins that demonstrate this history, while the second, English, is evocative of its colonial past.
-The country is
+The country

-destination and shares the world-famous great Wildebeest migration with its neighbor, Tanzania.
+destination and shares the world-famous Great Wildebeest migration with its neighbor, Tanzania.

 Location